invae/oscp_field_manual/docs/linux/persistence.md

 - perm 644 for a pub_key
 - private key DOES NOT go on the target; but perm 600 for id_rsa
 - home directory is usally at most perm 755

+> modify the `motd` file to refresh your persistence. `motd` is a bash script that runs upon login.